Index

 During April 2020 and March 2022, there were 13,354 contacts with Hull City Council Children and Young Peoples Services, and of these contacts 3,528 were due to domestic abuse.
 The total number of referrals received was 4,858, and of these 1,457 were due to domestic abuse.

-Hull City council commissions two specialist domestic abuse providers Hull Women’s Aid and Preston Road Women’s Centre to provide support to victim and their children impacted by domestic abuse in the city.
+Hull City Council commissions two specialist domestic abuse providers Hull Women’s Aid and Preston Road Women’s Centre to provide support to victim and their children impacted by domestic abuse in the city.
 During April 2020 and March 2021 Hull Women’s aid accommodated 59 women and 134 children with an average stay of 77 days.
 They also supported 207 women living in their own homes.
 Their children and young people service supported 144 children and young people.
 Preston Road Women’s Centre supported 636 clients.

 In Hull alone Humberside police responded to 10,883 incidents of domestic abuse, of which 7,508 was recorded as a crime.